Investigators, Staff, and Assistants

 Links: Faculty page, Personal page, ResearcherID, Google Scholar Profile

-Mike is Assistant Professor of Sociology at American University where he is also affiliated with the Center on Health, Risk and Society.
+Mike is an Associate Professor of Sociology at Johns Hopkins University.
 Mike’s research focuses on the forces that create racial and economic segregation in American cities and the consequences of that segregation on health inequality.
 In addition to this substantive research, he also examines methods of collecting and analyzing spatial data.
 He received his Ph.D. in sociology from the University of Michigan in 2009, writing his dissertation on the spatial and temporal change of neighborhoods in Chicago, after which he was a Robert Wood Johnson Foundation Health & Society Scholar at the University of Pennsylvania.

-Eliza W. Kinsey is a Postdoctoral Research Scientist in the Department of Epidemiology at Columbia University’s Mailman School of Public Health.
+Eliza W. Kinsey is an Assistant Professor of Family Medicine and Community Health at the University of Pennsylvania Perelman School of Medicine.
 Dr. Kinsey’s research examines the relationships between the built environment, food insecurity and urban health disparities.
 She uses a mixed-methods approach to explore spatiotemporal dynamics of food policy and health across the urban planning, public health and social welfare disciplines.
-Her dissertation research on the federal food stamp program (SNAP) demonstrated the declining diet quality of food stamp recipients later in the month and the detrimental impacts of this monthly benefit cycle on chronic disease self-management within low-income populations.
-Her other research interests include city food access management during emergencies and the role of public libraries as community health resources.
 Dr. Kinsey earned her PhD in City and Regional Planning, as well as a Master of Public Health, from the University of Pennsylvania.
 She also received an MA in Urban Planning and an MS in Nutrition Policy from Tufts University.
 Prior to her doctoral studies, Dr. Kinsey worked on city food policy issues at the Baltimore Food Policy Initiative and for the U.S. Conference of Mayors.

 Links: Faculty page

-Stephanie Lovinsky-Desir, MD, MS is assistant professor of Pediatrics in the Pediatric Pulmonary division.
+Stephanie Lovinsky-Desir, MD, MS is Assistant Professor of Pediatrics and the Chief of Pediatric Pulmonology in the Department of Pediatrics at the Columbia University Irving Medical Center.
+Pediatric Pulmonary division.
 Her research focuses on childhood asthma in urban communities and the influence of environmental factors including air pollution and physical activity.
 Her interests also focus on addressing health disparities.
-Her work with the BEH includes evaluating air pollution exposure using GIS measures.
+Her work with the BEH includes evaluating air pollution exposure using GPS and GIS based measures.

 Links: Faculty page